hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_details.md

 When MDM is enabled, the HAPI FHIR JPA Server does the following things on startup:

 1. It enables the MESSAGE subscription type and starts up the internal subscription engine.
-1. It creates two MESSAGE subscriptions, called 'empi-patient' and 'empi-practitioner' that match all incoming Patient and Practitioner resources and send them to an internal queue called "empi".
-The JPA Server listens to this queue and links incoming resources to Persons.
+1. It creates two MESSAGE subscriptions, called 'mdm-patient' and 'mdm-practitioner' that match all incoming MDM managed resources and send them to an internal queue called "mdm".
+The JPA Server listens to this queue and links incoming resources to the appropriate golden resources.
 1. The [MDM Operations](/hapi-fhir/docs/server_jpa_mdm/mdm_operations.html) are registered with the server.
 1. It registers a new dao interceptor that restricts access to MDM managed Golden Patient records.